generative-drawing/generative-drawing.github.io/README.md

 This all day workshop is suitable for those with an interesting in coding and a familiarity with basic development on Mac, PC or Linux computers.
 Demonstration code and examples will be pre-prepared enabling all participants to make their own audio or video/visual generative artwork in the course of the day.

 The workshop provides an overview and grounding in the theory, history and application of generative and procedural systems in art and design.
-This module engages participants in a discussion of theory and practical application of systems featuring exemplar material from creative practitioners from the field of music, audio, video, visual arts, architecture, literature and graphic and product design.
+This workshop engages participants in a discussion of theory and practical application of systems featuring exemplar material from creative practitioners from the field of music, audio, video, visual arts, architecture, literature and graphic and product design.
 Through the practice of systems of drawing translated into computational drawing, participants will learn the mathematics and philosophical foundations of algorithmic and generative approaches to creation alongside practical demonstration and experimentation with systems.
 After joining this workshop participants will be able to select and apply a variety of generative systems techniques to differing situations in their own area of arts and design practice.

 ![ant](ant.png) ![palette](palette.png) ![maze](maze.png) ![lines](lines.png)